Natural Yogurt: The Most Unique Topical Treatment For Acne

 Other yogurty powers

-Proper yogurt is also drenched in lactic acid, and topically applied lactic acid improved skin quality massively after 3 months in this study.
-At 5% concentration, it thickened and firmed up the epidermis; at 12% concentration, lactic acid thickened and firmed up the dermis and epidermis.
-The skin grew smoother while wrinkles faded away.
+At 5% concentration, it thickened and firmed up the epidermis.
+At 12% concentration, the lactic acid thickened and firmed up the dermis and epidermis.
+The skin grew smoother, while wrinkles faded away.
 What’s better is that lactic acid enhances ceramide formation as well, so it multiplies yogurt’s main benefit further.

 How to find the most bio-live yogurt

 Your first task is to avoid basic grocery store yogurts.
 Put simply, artificially flavoured, filler-loaded yogurts are fun foods, not health foods.
 Being bio-live was never the goal; they’re intended to taste great and appeal to kids while maybe delivering some calcium.
-Some flavour enhancers of commercial yogurt like aspartame and sucralose actually have antibacterial properties.

-Commercial yogurts contain the correct species of bacteria, streptococcus thermophilus, but far from the right content.
+Commercial yogurts often contain the correct species of bacteria, streptococcus thermophilus, but far from the right content.
 The glorious seal of “Live and Active Cultures” means nothing.
-Numerous common brands of yogurt bearing this seal have been analysed and found to contain less than the legally required 100 million live cultures per gram.
+Numerous common brands bearing this seal have been analysed and found to contain less than the legally required 100 million live cultures per gram.
 The seal is often only true at the time of manufacture, not sale.

-An organic yogurt brand is vital, but interestingly, many are higher in sugar than conventional versions.
-They obviously believe they can get away with it, so follow this strategy.
-The only two ingredients should be organic milk, and live cultures.
+For topical purposes, the only two ingredients should be organic milk, and live cultures.
 Get an organic brand which specifically boasts of high probiotic counts.

 Why using raw honey could revolutionise your skin